 The figure shows your model so far.

-Connect the blocks to create the relationships between model elements needed to make the model operate.
-Reading the model is easier when you line up the blocks according to how they interact with each other.
-Shortcuts help you to align and connect the blocks.
+Connect the blocks to create the relationships between model elements that are needed to make the model operate.
+Reading the model is easier when you line up blocks according to how they interact with each other.
+Shortcuts help you to align and connect blocks.

-To make the connection, click the end of the arrow.
+To make the connection, click the arrow.
 A solid line appears in place of the guide.

 You can set parameters on most blocks.
-Parameters help you to specify how a block operates in your model.
-You can use the default values or you can set values as needed.
+Parameters help you to specify how a block operates in the model.
+You can use the default values or you can set values.
 Use the Property Inspector to set parameters.
 Alternatively, you can double-click most blocks to set the parameters using a block dialog box.
 To understand when to use each approach, see Setting Properties and Parameters.

 In your model, set the sine wave amplitude and the gain value.

 Display the Property Inspector.
-Select View > Property Inspector.
+On the Modeling tab, under Design, click Property Inspector.

 Select the Sine Wave block.